How to Track SEO Rankings with Google Analytics

 Google looks at the user experience of your website to determine if you should be ranked in search results.
 If your site doesn’t load quickly, then it could harm your SEO campaigns.

-For instance, you can use Google’s PageSpeed Insights tool to get a more comprehensive look at how quickly your site is loading:
+Unfortunately, there is no site speed report in Google Analytics, but you can use Google’s PageSpeed Insights tool to get a comprehensive look at how quickly your site is loading and diagnose performance issues.

 Or, with MonsterInsights, you can view an up-to-the-minute Site Speed report inside your WordPress dashboard at any time.
 It shows an overall score for mobile and desktop, along with important metrics to help you measure the load times.